bitwit/bitwit.ca/src/render/blog/2018-06-19-serverless-or-not.html.md

 - Many manual tasks for things you'd do in code e.g. API Endpoint setup, Environment vars
 - Once multiple functions want to share behavior or environment variables, it gets more complicated/arduous
 - Frontend and backend aren't easily developed side-by-side
-- Large data transfers between a database and the client might not be as fast if there are multiple layers of JSON transformation
+- Somewhat unrealiable response times
 - Still feels a lot like a server work to me.

 ## Conclusions
 For the time being I will be running Swift Package Directory off of Serverless.
 It's been a fun experiment and I don't have much to lose by sticking it out.
 Should this experiment grow in popularity enough to have demanding server needs I will definitely think about moving to a more traditional set up.
 Lucky for me, I've already done the leg work of designing this project to function either serverless or inside of a Docker container on a service like Heroku.

 Probably one of my favorite features about Serverless right now is the triggered functions capability.
 I see use cases for little bits of triggered code.
 Some ideas boil down to a repetitive task, nothing else.
-Even if I migrated the API to Heroku I'd potentially keep scheduled like the bulk update as cloud functions.
+Even if I migrated the API to Heroku I'd potentially keep scheduled tasks like the bulk update as cloud functions.
 Those seem like the best use cases.
 This is a new tool for our toolbelt more than a replacement to everything we know so far.
 Traditional HTTP APIs with demanding response times are probably not going to be the first and best use case from what I've seen so far.

 If you have any questions or suggestions for improvement I'd love to hear them.

+You can see more in the [GitHub repo here][4]

 #### Epilogue: Features I'd like to see from Serverless
 - Be able to deploy a git repo of one or more functions